wp-plugins/orbisius-child-theme-creator/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Fixes
+* Improvements
+* Made some fixes so the Pro addon shines even more.

 = 1.2.4 =
 * Made the plugin more extendable (js).
 * Added another Save button near the theme and file dropdowns (for lazy people).